Prophet, Apostles Speak at MTC Mission Presidents' Seminar

 There are many similarities and some differences in the way priesthood authority functions in the family and in the Church, he explained.
 All priesthood authority in the Church functions under the direction of the one who holds the appropriate keys.

-“In contrast, the one who presides in the family—whether father or single-parent mother—exercises priesthood or parental authority in family matters without the need to get authorization from anyone holding priesthood keys.”
+“In contrast, the one who presides in the family—whether father or single-parent mother—exercises priesthood authority in family matters without the need to get authorization from anyone holding priesthood keys.”